EricThomson/pandastim/readme.md

 - Make animal angle a decorated property and when it is changed change the window title?
 - Add PR to p3d
 - Revisit binocular_plaid_oneside.py very cool but based on mistake.
+- switch frame-based updating in task mgr instead of time?
 ### To do (long term)
 - Center text for text bit it is right justified.
 - check with photodiode at different locations on window: is it identical?